Homing through Reinforcement Learning: Results

 $T_{\mathrm{home}}$ is the time required for the agent to reach a target region of radius $r(t) \le 2.0$ around the origin, measured in simulation steps and converted to actual time using $\Delta t$.
 The mean $\langle T_{\mathrm{home}} \rangle$ is obtained by averaging over 1500 independent realizations starting from the different initial position and orientation.
 The initial distance of the agent from the home is chosen in the range $r_0 \sim 27$.

 $\langle T_{\text{home}} \rangle$ exhibits a non-monotonic dependence on $D_{r}$, it first increases with $D_{r}$, then becomes nearly constant over an intermediate range, and finally beyond an optimal value $D_r^\ast \sim 12$, the homing time begins to decrease as $D_r$ is further increased as shown in Fig. \ref{fig:mean_thome_vs_Dr}.
-After establishing this baseline, we further investigated the variation of $\langle T_{\mathrm{home}} \rangle$ against $D_r$ for different ($\varepsilon$,$\alpha$) combinations (see SM Fig. 1 for details).
+After establishing this baseline, we further investigated the variation of $\langle T_{\mathrm{home}} \rangle$ against $D_r$ for different ($\varepsilon$,$\alpha$) combinations (see Fig. \ref{fig:Thome_vs_Dr_epsilon_alpha} in Appendix \ref{Parameters} for details).

-The error bars associated with $\langle T_{\mathrm{home}} \rangle$ also exhibit a non-monotonic behavior with respect to $D_{r}$.
+The bars associated with $\langle T_{\mathrm{home}} \rangle$ represent the standard deviation of the homing-time distribution obtained from independent trajectories and are intended to quantify the spread of homing times rather than the statistical uncertainty of the ensemble-averaged homing time.
+Similar to the mean homing time, the standard deviation also exhibits a non-monotonic dependence on $D_r$.
 For small $D_{r}$, the standard deviation is small and increases with $D_{r}$, reaching a maximum within an optimal range of $D_{r}$, and then decreases again at higher noise levels.
 At low noise, trajectories are nearly deterministic, yielding similar homing times and small variability.
 At intermediate $D_r$, noise competes with learning, producing a wide spread of paths and maximal fluctuations, while at high $D_r$ frequent reorientation leads to statistically similar, diffusive trajectories and reduced variability.
-To verify that the observed error bars reflect intrinsic properties of the system and are not reducible by averaging over many realizations, we compute the homing time over different independent realizations. (see SM Fig. 2 for details).
-The error bars remain essentially unchanged, confirming that they are an intrinsic property of the system itself rather than a statistical artifact.
+To verify that the observed standard deviation reflect intrinsic properties of the system and are not reducible by averaging over many realizations, we compute the homing time over different independent realizations. (see Fig. \ref{fig:Thome_errorbars_ensembles} in Appendix \ref{Error_bar} for details).
+The standard deviations remain essentially unchanged, confirming that they are an intrinsic property of the system itself rather than a statistical artifact.
+Furthermore, the mean homing times obtained using larger numbers of realizations remain within the $95\%$ confidence interval of the $N_{\rm ens}=1500$ dataset, demonstrating that $1500$ realizations are sufficient to obtain statistically converged estimates, as discussed in detail in Appendix \ref{Error_bar}.